The Reality Of Selling Diamonds

 - Why is the appraisal value so much greater than the secondhand value of my diamond?

 Why?
 Well, contrary to popular belief, diamonds are not an investment.
-High mark-ups at the retail level mean that you may only receive a fraction of the price you paid for your item.
+The reality of selling diamonds is that high mark-ups at the retail level mean that you may only receive a fraction of the price you paid for your item.
 Only in very, very rare circumstances will you be able to receive a price comparable to the original purchase price.
 A quick overview as to why diamonds depreciate in value after purchase:

 - Extremely high retail markups that cannot be recouped at resell.